microlinkhq/www/src/pages/blog/microlink-sdk-4-5.md

 Microlink SDK <Link href='/docs/sdk/parameters/size/'>size</Link> variations.
 </Figcaption>

-The card approach improves a lot the URL preview experience, making it possible for you to adopt it on your own website or application.
+The card approach improves a lot of the URL preview experience, making it possible for you to adopt it on your own website or application.

-However, some domains on Internet (like **Instagram**, **SoundCloud**, **Spotify**, **Facebook**, **Twitter**,...) has their own way to embed their content, being the Microlink card displayed less recognizable than using their own way.
+However, some domains on Internet (like **Instagram**, **SoundCloud**, **Spotify**, **Facebook**, **Twitter**,...) have their own way to embed their content, being the Microlink card displayed less recognizable than using their own way.

-**Microlink SDK v4.5** introduces the abbility to setup `iframe` as [media](/docs/sdk/parameters/media/) property for using native embed solution always it's available.
+**Microlink SDK v4.5** introduces the ability to set `iframe` as [media](/docs/sdk/parameters/media/) property for using native embed solution always it's available.

 <Microlink media={['iframe']} url='{{demolinks.spotify.url}}' style={{textAlign:'center'}} />

-The property [media](/docs/sdk/parameters/media/) takes into consideration the URL preferences, setting up the [Microlik API](/docs/api/getting-started/overview) call in order to satisfy the media requeriments.
+The property [media](/docs/sdk/parameters/media/) takes into consideration the URL preferences, setting up the [Microlik API](/docs/api/getting-started/overview) call in order to satisfy the media requirements.

-For example, when the URL is a audio provider (like **SoundCloud** or **Spotify**), if you setup `media: ['audio']` you are telling at Microlink API level that you want to detect the streaming source of audio behind the URL, enabling [audio](/docs/api/parameters/audio) for that purpose.
+For example, when the URL is an audio provider (like **SoundCloud** or **Spotify**) if you set `media: ['audio']` you are telling at Microlink API level that you want to detect the streaming source of audio behind the URL, enabling [audio](/docs/api/parameters/audio) for that purpose.

 ```json
 {